SteveGC86/Rails-two-sided-market-place/README.md

 ### The Solution
 Trundler is a platform that allows an individual to advertise their weekly grocery list and pay someone else to purchase and drop off the required groceries.
 Trundler connects people who need groceries with people who need work.
 Trundler has a chat feature that allows the shopper to contact the user if a given item is not available and allows the user to choose an alternative.
 The chat feature also allows the user to contact the shopper and adjust the drop off address and time.

+Trundler will utilise google maps and the gem Geocoder to ensure that the only jobs advertised are the jobs within a certain radius of where they live.
+A user is able to increase the distance of jobs they're willing to accept as well.

 ### Design Process

 Initially I wanted an app that was green and resembled a market place with simple layout that was easy for people to navigate.